By Brad Hicks

 One of the best books I’ve found that brilliantly defines all these closely associated words from scripture and explains how they work together is The Economy of God by Witness Lee.
 You can download an English edition for free on http://www.biblesforamerica.com.
 Click on BOOKS in the menu bar at the top of the page, then download the online PDF file.
 Chapters 6-8 are most helpful in the discussion we’re currently having about the heart.

 This concludes Part 2 of our word study of the “heart”.
-Next time we’ll look at what was revealed to the prophets of Israel about the heart and what it means when the prophets speak of a day when people will be given new, undivided hearts on which God’s laws will be written.
-I don’t want you to miss the discussion … because those people are you and me!
+Next time we’ll look at what was revealed to the prophets of Israel about the heart and what it means when the prophets speak of a Day when people will be given new, undivided hearts on which God’s laws will be written.
+I don’t want you to miss the discussion … because that Day the prophets foretold is Today and the people given new, undivided hearts are you and me!